Akademi Kreyòl Ayisyen

-The Akademi Kreyòl Ayisyen (/ht/; Académie du Créole Haïtien; lit.
+The Akademi Kreyòl Ayisyen (AKA; /ht/; Académie du Créole Haïtien; lit.
 'Haitian Creole Academy') is the language regulator of Haitian Creole.
 It is composed of up to 55 scholars under the leadership of Rogéda Dorcé Dorcil.

 Background

 The Haitian Creole language did not have any regulation until the 1940s, when former Haitian president Élie Lescot made attempts at standardizing the language.
 It had an official orthography by the late 1970s, and it was elevated to co-official language with French in the 1987 Haitian Constitution.
 The constitution, in Article 213, stated that a Haitian creole language academy should be founded.
 The language still lacked an academy to regulate its evolution until about 25 years later.

 History

 In December 2014, the Haitian president and legislation approved of the establishment of the Haitian Creole Academy.
 33 scholars came together and formed the organization to form a uniform syntax, to ensure the Haitian government is able to better communicate with its people, lead the way for more publications of books and various other forms of media, and to end the stigma behind speaking the language.

 In 2017, Renauld Govain, dean of the Faculty of Applied Linguistics at the State University of Haiti, criticized the Akademi's first resolution, saying it confused orthography, alphabet, and spelling.